FISHARMNIC/CodingLang/README.md

 # CodingLang
-# This is an old project, instead look over at [this](https://github.com/FISHARMNIC/Better-Coding-Lang)
+# This is an old project, instead look over at [the much better and newer version](https://github.com/FISHARMNIC/Better-Coding-Lang)
+---
+---
+---
 made for linux or windows WSL
 ---